 Ruckman’s followers have often defended him in a cultic fashion

-Some Ruckmanites are so cultic that in one case one declared the calendar is wrong in order to not have to admit that Ruckman was mistaken in guessing the wrong date for the rapture!
+Some Ruckmanites are so cultic that in one case one declared the calendar was wrong in order to not have to admit that Ruckman was mistaken in guessing the wrong date for the rapture!
 This is evident in a book by the title Ruckmanism Ruckus by Geneha Kim, a 2006 graduate of Ruckman’s Bible institute.
-The lengths to which Kim goes to defend Ruckman in his book constitutes a tragic but likewise fascinating look into cultic behavior.
+The lengths to which Kim goes to defend Ruckman in his book constitutes a tragic, but likewise fascinating look into cultic behavior.

 Kim totally buys into Ruckman’s excuse for guessing wrongly that the rapture would occur in 1989: “The reason why God did not come back at May 14, 1989, is because today’s calendars are in error.” (p.
 166) Kim continues defending Ruckman as follows on p.
 166: “Dr. Ruckman did not do anything wrong.
 He merely timed the dates from the Bible and used scripture references for his guidelines.” (p.
 166) Kim refuses to see anything wrong with what Ruckman did and brings it up yet again in another chapter as follows: “But as already covered in Chapter 10, Dr. Ruckman is not proven wrong on his timing of the second advent.” (p.
 291) Notice the cultic use of the all-inclusive word always in the following statement: “However, Dr. Ruckman has always abided by the scriptures as his final authority, including his date-setting of the Rapture.” (p.
 167)